ProtoconNet/mitum-feefi-sdk-js/README.md

 |+|[License](#license)|

 To set the mitum version of all hints and the network id, refer to [Set version of hints](#set-version-of-hints) and [Set network id of operations](#set-network-id-of-operations).

-To force certain signature types to be used for each operation, refer to [Force certain signature types](#force-certain-signature-types).

 ## Generate KeyPairs